denten-books/plain-text/3-chapter.md

 #### B: Magnetic tape, 1888-1968

-"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension,"  Wendy Chun writes in her in *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
+"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension,"  Wendy Chun writes in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
 She quotes several prominent computer scientists and media historians to the same effect.
 But what gives software its ephemeral quality?
 Embossed onto